 The 2021/2023 scheme ran from October 2022 to June 2023 (more details).

 It is hoped that the scheme will run again in 2023/2024.

-Chamber particpates in Advocate's Chambers Pro Bono Framework scheme.
-Advocate is the pro bono charity of the Bar, supported by the Bar Council and which provides free legal help from volunteer barristers.
+Chambers champions Pro Bono advocacy and participates in Advocate's Chambers Pro Bono Framework scheme and Pro Bono Pledge.
+Advocate is the pro bono charity of the Bar, supported by the Bar Council and which provides free legal help for people who cannot afford representation from volunteer barristers.

 What follows is a link to FTB Chambers’ Diversity Data which Chambers is required to publish in summary form in accordance with the Equality and Diversity Rules in the Bar Standards Board’s Code of Conduct for the Bar.
 The data is presented in percentage terms, reflecting the information derived from the total number of questionnaires returned by members and employees of Chambers.
 Not everyone returned a questionnaire (they were not under any obligation to do so) and so the summary does not therefore necessarily present a complete picture of the make-up of Chambers.
 Nevertheless, by presenting the data in this way, the anonymity of respondents is preserved, as required by the rules, where publication of data relating to a category group numbering less than 10 might lead to identification of individual respondents.

 Chambers is an accredited London Living Wage employer.
 This means that all employees and contracted staff will be paid at or above a minimum hourly rate which is calculated annually by the Resolution Foundation and overseen by the Living Wage Commission, based on the best available evidence about living standards in London and the UK.